-Minimum State Prerequisites: None Minimum State Corequisites: None Local Prerequisites: None

-Local Corequisites: ENG 111

-This course is designed to support students in the development of skills necessary for success in ENG 111 by complementing, supporting, and reinforcing ENG 111 Student Learning Outcomes.
-Emphasis is placed on developing a growth mindset, expanding skills for use in active reading and writing processes, recognizing organizational relationships within texts from a variety of genres and formats, and employing appropriate technology when reading and composing texts.
-Upon completion, students should be able to apply active reading strategies to college-level texts and produce unified, well-developed writing using standard written
+CIS Course ID: S25127 Class Hours 1 Lab Hours 2 Credit Hours 2 Minimum State Prerequisites: None Local Prerequisites: None Local Corequisites: ENG 111 This course is designed to support students in the development of skills necessary for success in ENG 111 by complementing, supporting, and reinforcing ENG 111 Student Learning Outcomes.
+Emphasis is placed on developing a growth mindset, expanding skills for use in active reading and writing processes, recognizing organizational relationships within texts from a variety of genres organizational relationships within texts from a variety or genres and formats, and employing appropriate technology when reading and composing texts.
+Upon completion, students should be able to apply active reading strategies to college-level texts and produce unified, well-developed writing using standard written English.

-English.